I can't remember where this idea came from. If it was from your blog, make sure to let me know so I can give you credit!

 Ever since I read Family Stories that Bind from Amanda of Not Just Cute, I haven't been able to stop thinking about it.
 Here is an excerpt from her article:

+Researchers like Dr. Robyn Fivush are studying family narratives and the effects they have on children.
+What they’re finding is that the sharing of family stories and memories help as the children begin to build a sense of self and construct their own identities, and promote social and emotional well-being.
 From inspiring stories about great -grandparents finding their way through the Great Depression to the familiar tale of how Dad broke his collarbone while on his paper route, the act of sharing family stories shape who we are, our personal identities, and our connections.
-They help us bond with our families and find our place in the grander scheme of life.
+They help us bond with our families and find our place in the grander scheme of life. |

 In our "here and now," individualistic culture I think parents fill a deep need in their children when they deliberately help them see themselves as part of something bigger than they are- something that began long before they were born.
 I love the thought of connecting my children to the parts of their heritage that I would be particularly proud for them to carry on- like sacrificially serving the poor or a history of deep Christian faith .